Tang dynasty art: Pottery

 Ceramic tomb figure of a female polo player, before 750.

 Chinese ceramics saw many significant developments, including the first Chinese porcelain meeting both Western and Chinese definitions of porcelain, in Ding ware and related types.
 The earthenware Tang dynasty tomb figures are better known in the West today, but were only made to placed in elite tombs close to the capital in the north, between about 680 and 760.
 They were perhaps the last significant fine earthenwares to be produced in China.
-Many are lead-glazed sancai (three-colour) wares; others are unpainted or were painted over a slip; the paint has now often fallen off.
+Many are lead-glazed sancai (three-color) wares; others are unpainted or were painted over a slip; the paint has now often fallen off.

 Sancai was also used for vessels for burial, and perhaps for use; the glaze was less toxic than in the Han, but perhaps still to be avoided for use at the dining table.
 The typical shape is the "offering tray", a round or circular and lobed shape with geometrically regular floral-type decoration in the centre.

 In the south the wares from the Changsha Tongguan Kiln Site in Tongguan are significant as the first regular use of underglaze painting; examples have been found in many places in the Islamic world.
 However the production tailed off and underglaze painting remained a minor technique for several centuries.

 Yue ware was the leading high-fired, lime-glazed celadon of the period, and was of very sophisticated design, patronized by the court.
 This was also the case with the northern porcelains of kilns in the provinces of Henan and Hebei, which for the first time met the Western as well as the Eastern definition of porcelain, being a pure white and translucent.
 One of the first mentions of porcelain by a foreigner was by the Arab traveler and merchant Sulaiman al-Tajir in 851 AD during the Tang dynasty who recorded that:

 They have in China a very fine clay with which they make vases which are as transparent as glass; water is seen through them.
 The vases are made of clay.

 Yaozhou ware or Northern Celadon also began under the Tang, though like Ding ware its best period was under the next Song dynasty.